4d/docs/website/translated_docs/pt/Concepts/classes.md

 The [classic 4D syntax](parameters.md#sequential-parameters) for method parameters can be used to declare class function parameters.
 Both syntaxes can be mixed.
-For example:
+Por exemplo:

 ```4d
 Function add($x : Integer)